A priori estimates for solutions to Landau equation under Prodi-Serrin like criteria: Introduction

 \subsection{Solutions to the (spatially homogeneous) Landau equation}

 We discuss here some of the results existing in the literature for the Landau equation in dimension $d=3$.

 In the case of hard potentials ($\g \in (0,1]$), existence, uniqueness, appearance of smoothness and of moments is known \cite{DeVi1}.
 Exponential convergence towards equilibrium also holds, see \cite{ABDL2} and \cite{Desv_Braga}.
 The situation for Maxwell molecules ($\g=0$) and moderately soft potentials ($\g \in [-2, 0)$), is almost identical in terms of existence, uniqueness and appearance of smoothness.
-The main difference concerns the statistical moments, which are propagated (and grow at most linearly with time) but are not created (see \cite{Wu, DesvJFA, DeVi2}).
-Moreover, the speed of convergence towards equilibrium is not exponential anymore when $\g <0$.
-Under suitable assumptions on the initial datum, only "stretched exponential" convergence rate can be proven (see Theorem 1.4 of \cite{kleber} for the case $-1 < \g <0$ or Section 6 of \cite{ABDL1} for the more delicate case of Landau-Fermi-Dirac equation, covering in particular the Landau case).
-A systematic study of the Landau equation for moderately soft potentials, including in particular the ``critical case'' $\g=-2$ has been addressed recently with techniques similar to those of the present paper in \cite{ABL}.
+The main difference concerns the statistical moments, which are propagated (and grow at most linearly with time) but are not created (see \cite{Wu, DesvJFA, DeVi1}).
+Moreover, the speed of convergence towards equilibrium is proved under suitable assumptions on the initial datum to be "stretched exponential" (see Theorem 1.4 of \cite{kleber} for the case $-1 < \g <0$ or Section 6 of \cite{ABDL1} for the more general case of Landau-Fermi-Dirac equation, covering in particular the Landau case).
+A systematic study of the Landau equation for moderately soft potentials, including in particular the ``critical case'' $\g=-2$ has been addressed recently with techniques partly similar to those of the present paper in \cite{ABL}.

 The case of very soft potentials ($\g \in [-3,-2)$), which includes the physically relevant case of Coulomb potential ($\g = -3$) is different.
-Only weak solutions (including H-solutions) are known to exist whereas uniqueness is an open problem \cite{DesvJFA}, but stretched exponential convergence to equilibrium still holds \cite{CDH}.
+Up to the appearance of the very recent paper \cite{GS}, only weak solutions (including H-solutions) were known to exist and uniqueness was an open problem as discussed in \cite{DesvJFA}.
+Notice that stretched exponential convergence to equilibrium still holds \cite{CDH}.

 Focusing on Coulomb interactions $\g=-3$, the main \emph{a priori} estimate in Lebesgue spaces states that H-solutions $f$ satisfy